Hellos.Blog

 • Character Rigging: If your product has flexible or movable parts, such as a robot or a toy with articulated limbs, you can use character rigging tools to create a skeleton that controls the movement.

-• XPresso: XPresso is a node-based visual scripting system that allows you to create complex animations and interactions without writing code.
+• XPresso: XPresso is a node-based visual scripting system that allows you to create complex animations and interactions without code.
 It’s ideal for automating repetitive tasks or creating custom controls for your animations.

 7. Rendering the Animation